“Deplorables” Win; Left Appalled

 An 11-year-old kid was beaten in school so badly that he needed to be taken to an emergency room for treatment and is now on crutches.
 Barbara Streisand says she wants off the planet.

 No superlative is too out of bounds.
 We have Noam Chomsky, libertarian socialist/anarchist darling of the left, calling the Republican Party “the most dangerous organization in world history.”
-More dangerous than the Nazis; more dangerous than the Communists; more dangerous than more dangerous than any organization in world history!
+More dangerous than the Nazis; more dangerous than the Communists; more dangerous than any organization in world history!
 Why?
 Because of their stand on anthropogenic global warming, which they do not believe in and are unwilling to break the bank to support.

 Cities that have decided to flout the law by declaring themselves sanctuary cities where illegals roam free without fear of deportation thumb their noses at president-elect Trump.
 “Chicago will always be a Sanctuary City,” vows Mayor Rahm Emanuel, after Trump says he plans to immediately deport or incarcerate up to 3 million illegals who have criminal records.
 Because, of course, Chicago needs more criminal illegals to maintain its high murder rate, I guess.
 The Chief of the LAPD reiterates his city’s stance that Los Angeles will not comply.